johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 Additional:
 ns.dnsprovider.net.
 IN A 5.6.7.8
 ns.dnsprovider.net.
 IN RRSIG A ...
-ns.dnsprovider.net.
+_dns.ns.dnsprovider.net.
 IN SVCB 1 . "alpn=doq,dot,do53"
-ns.dnsprovider.net.
+_dns.ns.dnsprovider.net.
 IN RRSIG SVCB ...
 ~~~
+### johani: broken example, to be fixed
 **Example 2:**

 If the signed zone example.com has two nameservers, ns1.example.com and